 Originally from Scotland, I have lived in NZ since I was 14-years-old.
-But coming I still have a strong Scottish accent and sometimes people can have difficulty understanding me.

 I joined the TalkLink team in 2003 and as a speech-language therapist my role is assessment and development of clients’ communication skills.
 As part of the TalkLink process I make recommendations regarding communication devices and strategies, arrange equipment trials and provide ongoing assistance and training for clients and carers.
 In addition to this I’m also involved running additional training courses and in organising our “Communicators Days”, which provide opportunity for children from all over the Auckland area to join together and have fun using their communication equipment and strategies.

 I am Swedish by origin but trained at University College London and worked in the UK prior to coming to New Zealand in 2000.
 I have worked privately as well as in public healthcare and school environments.
 I have experience of working in paediatrics with children with speech and language delay and communication disorders including autism and have also worked with adult clients, primarily in rehabilitation of neurological conditions and traumatic brain injury.